Jackson

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident cows, pigs, dogs, cats, and mini horses, as well as various wildlife including frequent turkeys, squirrels, deer, and coyotes in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.

-Jackson is a really curious guy, and he wants to interact, but he hasn't yet overcome his fear with contact.
+Jackson is a really curious guy, and he wants to interact, but he hasn't yet overcome his fear with contact, though he's really trying.
 He's a really sensitive and proud guy.
 He is willing, and he really tries very hard to understand, but he has a bubble with humans in large areas.
 He'll linger in the general area, but if you approach, he evades.
 He enjoys herd life, and he is playful with his buddies, but he tends to be on the dominant end.
 He is quite athletic, too.
 Jackson gets his confidence from another horse, often an older mare, and he's laid claim to a couple mares for his own band.
 During his initial stay at AAE, Jackson had many, many gentling sessions, but had a "50 First Dates" state of mind.
-He still thinking about crossing-over into the human world, but he just can't seem to overcome the fear of first touch.
+He still thinking about crossing-over into the human world, but he just can't seem to overcome the fear of that first touch.
 Once haltered, he's more comfortable, but his hind end is off limits.

 Jackson is a big, thick guy, too.
 He's grown and filled out tremendously since he first arrived.
-He is available for adoption to a mustang-experienced home only.
+He is available for adoption to a mustang-experienced home, only.
 His person should have all the time in the world to create a special bond and willing relationship with this sweet boy!
 He's going to take time to build trust and allow him to overcome his fears.
 If you have an agenda with a timeline, please keep looking.
 This is not the right horse for you.

 Jackson is current with hoof and dental care, vaccines, and deworming.
 He also has a microchip in place.